Jeimer Candelario Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.97 team ERA ranks 10th among all MLB pitching staffs.
+- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.95).

-- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (90 total, one per game).
+- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (92 total, one per game).

-- Bradford (0-1) gets the starting nod for the Rangers in his fifth start of the season.
-He has a 4.98 ERA in 21 2/3 innings pitched, with 24 strikeouts.
+- Heaney (5-5) gets the starting nod for the Rangers in his 17th start of the season.
+He has a 4.12 ERA in 83 2/3 innings pitched, with 89 strikeouts.

-- In his most recent appearance -- in relief on Monday -- the left-hander threw 2 1/3 scoreless innings against the Houston Astros without surrendering a hit.
+- The lefty last pitched on Sunday against the Houston Astros, when he threw five scoreless innings while giving up three hits.

-- The 25-year-old has amassed an ERA of 4.98, with 10 strikeouts per nine innings, in six games this season.
-Opponents have a .228 batting average against him.
+- The 32-year-old has put up an ERA of 4.12, with 9.7 strikeouts per nine innings, in 16 games this season.
+Opponents are hitting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.